Open-hearth furnace: History

+Decline and current operations

 Basic oxygen steelmaking eventually replaced the open-hearth furnace.
-It rapidly superseded both the Bessemer and Siemens–Martin processes in western Europe by the 1950s and in eastern Europe by the 1980s.
+It rapidly superseded both the Bessemer and Siemens–Martin processes in western Europe from the 1950s and in eastern Europe by the 1980s.
 Open-hearth steelmaking had superseded the Bessemer process in UK by 1900, but elsewhere in Europe, especially in Germany, the Bessemer and Thomas processes were used until the late 1960s when they were superseded by basic oxygen steelmaking.
 The last open-hearth furnace in former East Germany was stopped in 1993.
 In the US, steel production using the Bessemer process ended in 1968 and the open-hearth furnaces had stopped by 1992.
 In Hunedoara steel works, Romania the last 420-tonne capacity open-hearth furnace was shut down on 12 June 1999 and demolished and scrapped between 2001 and 2003, but the eight smokestacks of the furnaces remained until February 2011.
 The last open-hearth shop in China was shut down in 2001.
-The nation with the highest share of steel produced with open-hearth furnaces (almost 50%), as of 2010s, was Ukraine.
-The process is still in use in India and some parts of Ukraine.
+The process in the form of Twin Hearth Furnace was in use in India's Steel Authority of India Bhilai Steel Plant and some parts of Ukraine.
 Russia retired its last hearth furnace in March 2018, and was considering preserving it as a museum artifact.
+India's SAIL shut it down in April 2020 with the advent of COVID-19 because of nonavailability of manpower to run the labor intensive process.